SESARLab/mfh-dl-performace-testing/thesis.md

 [4] SESAR Lab.
 [Internet].
 Available from:  https://sesar.di.unimi.it/

-[5] The Apache Software foundation, "Apache Hadoop".
+[5] The Apache Software Foundation, "Apache Hadoop".
 [Internet].
 Available from: https://hadoop.apache.org/

-[6] The Apache Software foundation, "Apache Hive".
+[6] The Apache Software Foundation, "Apache Hive".
 [Internet].
 Available from: https://hive.apache.org/

-[7] The Apache Software foundation, "Apache Druid".
+[7] The Apache Software Foundation, "Apache Druid".
 [Internet].
 Available from: https://druid.apache.org/

-[8] The Apache Software foundation, "Apache JMeter".
+[8] The Apache Software Foundation, "Apache JMeter".
 [Internet].
 Available from: https://jmeter.apache.org/

-[9] Arne von See, "Volume of data/information created, captured, copied, and consumed worldwide from 2010 to 2025” 2020.[Internet].
+[9] Arne von See, "Volume of data/information created, captured, copied, and consumed worldwide from 2010 to 2025" 2020.[Internet].
 Available from: https://www.statista.com/statistics/871513/worldwide-data-created/

-[10] D. Reinsel, J. Gantz and J. Rydning, ”Data Age 2025: The Digitization of the World From Edge to Core” International Data Corporation, 2018.
+[10] D. Reinsel, J. Gantz and J. Rydning," Data Age 2025: The Digitization of the World From Edge to Core" International Data Corporation, 2018.

-[11] J. S. Ward and A. Barker, “Undefined By Data: A Survey of Big Data Definitions.,” CoRR, vol. abs/1309.5821, 2013.
+[11] J. S. Ward and A. Barker, "Undefined By Data: A Survey of Big Data Definitions.," CoRR, vol. abs/1309.5821, 2013.

-[12] S. Madden, “From Databases to Big Data,” IEEE Internet Computing, vol. 16, no. 3, pp. 4–6, 2012.
+[12] S. Madden, "From Databases to Big Data," IEEE Internet Computing, vol. 16, no. 3, pp. 4–6, 2012.

 [13] L. Douglas, "3d data management: Controlling data volume, velocity and variety", Meta Group, 2001.